Skip to main content

 Adding a new external IDP source

-A new IdP source can be added in Dashboard by navigating to Organization > Monitor > Users and then clicking on the Add IdP button.
-IdPs added can be used in different ways depending on configuration and permissions.
-For use in Access Manager, we recommend a full sync integration.
-IdPs can also be configured on the Organization > Monitor > Users page for use as an OAuth provider for Splash.
+To add a new IdP source, go to Organization > Monitor > Users in the Dashboard and click Create IdP.
+The use of each IdP depends on its configuration and permissions.
+For Access Manager, we recommend a full sync integration.
+You can also configure IdPs for use as an OAuth provider for Splash.

 A detailed walkthrough of integrating with Microsoft EntraID can be found under EntraID Integrations.